Fulbright Scholarship (funded by the National Indigenous Australians Agency)

 • Must hold an undergraduate degree.

-• Visiting student researcher, postdoctoral, and scholar applicants only: must have a letter of invitation from proposed host institution.
+• Must have a letter of invitation from proposed host institution.

 * Applicants may be in their final year of their PhD research if applying for a postdoctoral award.
 PhD must be conferred before commencing program.